3.4 Challenging Environments

 Distance and Speed

-- Never stop in front of glass or mirrors.
-Standing still in front of a reflective surface accumulates many observations of the false geometry that the reflection produces.
-A continuous walk past produces fewer false observations and lets SLAM identify them as outliers
+- Move at 1.6 ft/s past any reflective surface.
+Never stop in front of glass or mirrors.
+A continuous walk produces fewer false observations and lets SLAM treat them as outliers.

 PortalCam Sensitivity